Maralixibat

 Take your maralixibat dose 4 hours before or 4 hours after taking any of the following:

+This list is not complete.
 Other drugs may affect maralixibat, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all other medicines you use.
+Not all possible drug interactions are listed here.

 More about maralixibat